 The Food Standards Agency suggest a daily intake of 25 µg/day for adults but advise against the use of chromium picolinate which is widely marketed as an aid to weight loss.
 Only around 1% to 2% of ingested chromium is absorbed although absorption from picolinate may be higher.
 Excretion is mainly via the kidneys and the half-life in blood is about 40 hours and in urine is a few days.
 The American Conference of Governmental Industrial Hygienists (ACGIH) quotes a Biological Exposure Index for urinary chromium of 10 µg/g creatinine (21.7 nmol/mmol) as an increase during the shift and 30 µg/g creatinine (65.2 nmol/mmol creatinine) at the end of shift at the end of the working week.

 Measurement of chromium and cobalt in whole blood is primarily used to assess the viability of metal-on-metal hip replacements.
 If there is misalignment of ball and cup there may be increased frictional loss of the main metal components.
 If severe and uncorrected this may cause local tissue damage with formation of a pseudo tumour and necrosis of soft tissue.
-In April 2010 the Medicines and Healthcare Products Regulation Agency issued an alert recommending their measurement in patients with metal-on-metal prostheses.20 Post-operatively concentrations increase but stabilise within about 1 year.
+In April 2010 the Medicines and Healthcare Products Regulation Agency issued an alert recommending their measurement in patients with metal-on-metal prostheses.
+The most recent update to this guidance was in June 201720.
+Post-operatively concentrations increase but stabilise within about 1 year.
 In these patients their concentrations are around 20 to 40 nmol/L but can increase dramatically as a result of wear or corrosion.
 Concentrations are also affected by exercise and activity and the inclination angle of the femoral cup.
 Chromium and cobalt may cause local inflammation with possible loosening of the joint, bone loss and tissue damage, all of which may make subsequent repairs difficult.
 The finding of high concentrations in blood is used to identify those who may develop problems and may indicate increased wear and potential for tissue necrosis.21

 Chromium is considered to be a carcinogen in the form of chromates and is on the IARC (International Agency for Research on Cancer) register of carcinogens.22